 Akoya pearls are grown in Japan as well as China and Vietnam, are among the most popular and high-quality varieties of saltwater pearls, prized for their superior lustre and nearly ideal round shape.

 Freshwater vs Saltwater Pearls

 In the past, freshwater pearls are less lustrous and not as glossy as saltwater pearl.

-However, in recent years, due to the improvements in farming techniques, now freshwater pearls lustre is comparable to saltwater ones
+However, in recent years, due to the improvements in farming techniques, now the lustre of freshwater pearls is comparable to saltwater pearl.

 Shape and Colour

 Freshwater pearls come in a greater variety of shapes(round, oval, etc.) and colors.